Anne Bellegia, Author of Touched by Fatality2024-09-26T18:51:35+00:00

 About the Author

-Anne Bellegia - 1I have transitioned to writing after a 40-year career in product marketing within the healthcare industry, an industry fueled by the human hope for the elusive silver bullet to delay or prevent mortality.
-Along the way I treated myself to massage training and now volunteer in the realms of lifelong learning, aging services, and end-of-life planning.
+Anne Bellegia - 1I have transitioned to writing after a 40-year career in product marketing within the healthcare industry, an industry fueled by the human hope for the elusive silver bullet to delay or prevent functional decline and mortality.
+Along the way I treated myself to massage training and now volunteer in the realms of lifelong learning, livable communities, aging services, and end-of-life planning.

 Touched by Fatality, my first novel, began with a shiny floor in a public restroom.
 The reflected image of a woman in an adjacent stall was remarkably detailed, prompting the thought, what if she were doing something criminal?